rsprouse/feeling-responsive/pages/pages-root-folder/funding.md

   <figcaption class="caption"> Robert Oswalt with Essie Parrish, a speaker of Kashaya, 1960 (<a href="http://www.livewild.org/RLO/index.html">Image source</a>)</figcaption>
 </figure>
 </div>

-Berkeley graduate students (in any department) are invited to apply for funding for linguistic fieldwork on endangered languages.
-This funding comes through the Robert L. Oswalt Graduate Student Support Endowment for Endangered Language Documentation, given in memory of Robert L. Oswalt (Ph.D.
-UC Berkeley 1961) by his widow and sons.
-It is restricted to Berkeley graduate students, for linguistic fieldwork on endangered languages (anywhere in the world).

-For more details and how to apply, click <a href="https://forms.gle/Mkm28qpAjiZ1p6Ap7">here</a>.

 ### Other sources of funding <br>